NCC building class

 Definition: Class 3 building is building of a nature of a hotel and dormitory. it is a commonplace providing long-term or short-term accommodation for several unrelated people.

-• A hotel, motel, boarding house, guest house or hostel built for the accommodation of over 12 people or with floor area more than 300m2 (larger than the limits of class 1b)
+• A hotel, motel, boarding house, guest house or hostel built for the accommodation of over 12 people or with a floor area of more than 300m2 (larger than the limits of class 1b)

 • The residential part of a school, health care building or detention centres that can’t be specified as a class 4 building (class 4 has a continuous occupation nature).